vesoft-inc/nebula-python/README.md

 pip install nebula2-python==$version
 ```

-## Quick example to use graph-cleint to connect graphd
+## Quick example to use graph-client to connect graphd

 ```python
 from nebula2.gclient.net import ConnectionPool